 The best booster car seat: Britax – Pioneer

-Because of the five-point harness featured by our top pick, the Britax – Pioneer, the weight and height range are increased so that children can use this seat at an earlier age.
-Some children can transfer directly from an infant car seat without the need of an interim seat.
-(All of our backless boosters start at 40 pounds, while the Pioneer starts at 25.)
+Because of the five-point harness featured by our top booster car seat, the Britax – Pioneer, the weight and height range are increased so that children can use this seat at an earlier age.
+Some children can upgrade directly from an infant car seat without the need of an interim seat.
+(All of the backless models we tested start at 40 pounds, while the Pioneer starts at 25 pounds.)

 Britax - Pioneer

-Because the back can be removed, the car seat becomes a backless booster for the older kids who don’t want the stigma of a “baby seat.”
+Because the back can be removed, the car seat is convertible into backless one for the older kids who don’t want the stigma of a “baby seat.”
 While some kids prefer having a back on their seat, others might see moving to a backless booster as a sign of “getting big.”
-Our six-year-old tester, for instance, preferred riding in the backless varieties, not because they were more comfortable, but because he felt he had outgrown the backed models.
+Our six-year-old tester, for instance, preferred riding in the backless varieties, not because they were more comfortable, but because he felt he had outgrown the backed models we tested.

-With nearly three centimeters of cushion, good armrest height, and an easily adjustable harness, the Britax Pioneer provides a comfortable ride for your child.
+With nearly three centimeters of padding, good armrest height, and an simple to adjust harness, the Pioneer provides a comfortable car ride for your child.
 The fabric is durable and stain resistant/repellant, and the safety features are second-to-none.
 These features include steel framing, a tether-and-anchor system, and an impact-absorbing base.
+These features prevent this seat from being used in the rear facing position though.

-One other factor that helps to push the Pioneer into first position has to do with its toxicity.
+One other factor that helps to push the this booster car seat into first position has to do with its toxicity.
 Although we could not find any web research testing the toxicity of our particular seven booster seat models, we were able to find research for car seats from some of the same manufacturers.

-If your child is older and is no longer in need of a back or harness, you may want to forego the expense of the Britax and choose our top pick for a backless booster, the Graco – Affix.
+If your child is older and is no longer in need of a back or harness, you may want to forego the expense of this seat and choose our top pick for a backless booster, the Affix.

-- Although heavier and bulkier than a backless booster, we feel that the safety and longevity features outweigh the inconvenience of transferring or installing a car seat and are worth the cost.
+- Although heavier and bulkier than a backless option, safety and longevity features outweigh the inconvenience of transferring or installing a car seat and are worth the cost.
+If you need to transfer though, the latch system is simple to figure out.

 The best backless booster: Graco – Affix